Join the Largest Ostomy Community

 I wanted to leave a comment regarding Bluejay's comment.

-In one of my lower abdomen flare-ups, a nurse in one of these terrible hospitals, recommended I take Cipro.
+In one of my lower abdomen flare-ups, a nurse in one of these terrible hospitals recommended I take Cipro.
 Cipro is as close as you are going to get to chemotherapy.
-Doctors do not like prescribing it because this antibiotic basically kills everything in its path, kills the good along the bad, scorch-earth treatment.
+Doctors do not like prescribing it because this antibiotic basically kills everything in its path, kills the good along with the bad, scorch-earth treatment.

-After the ostomy surgery the flare-ups got masked by all kinds of adverse conditions that came with the surgery.
+After the ostomy surgery, the flare-ups got masked by all kinds of adverse conditions that came with the surgery.

 The doctors could not say due to legal reasons, but their faces said it all, shock.
 They could not say Cipro cost me this condition.
 A brave nurse could not hold her shock and sense of discomfort knowing this, that in one visit, with an upset face told me that Cipro is why I have an ostomy.

-In Seattle, however, they refused to give me Cipro arguing there was no way I was producing bad bactria.
+In Seattle, however, they refused to give me Cipro arguing there was no way I was producing bad bacteria.
 The flare-ups continued, the surgery did not do anything to alleviate it.
 In other words, the surgery did not fix anything.

 Probiotics worked and now I lead a wonderful life.
-The point is that if the doctors had tried to find out why i was having this pain to begin with, and had they cared to advise me on natural alternatives instead of giving me such dangerous medicine, I would be without a stoma now.
+The point is that if the doctors had tried to find out why I was having this pain to begin with, and had they cared to advise me on natural alternatives instead of giving me such dangerous medicine, I would be without a stoma now.

 I have lost much faith in the medical industry, to say the least.
-Their ignorance, which is very large, and their refusal to discuss alternative treatments, organic, wholesome such as probiotic and their insane tendency to think very narrowly and interpret everything so narrowly makes the profession suffer from neglicence and shows how indentured they are to corporate pharmaceuticals.
+Their ignorance, which is very large, and their refusal to discuss alternative treatments, organic, wholesome such as probiotic and their insane tendency to think very narrowly and interpret everything so narrowly makes the profession suffer from negligence and shows how indentured they are to corporate pharmaceuticals.

 Reply to Cplumber